Gnabry claims Dembele is 'much better than Mbappe' as TV documentary debate 'p*sses off' Kimmich

 The Bayern winger ranked Dembele above Mbappe when weighing up their qualities in a discussion with Allianz Arena colleagues Thomas Muller and Joshua Kimmich on Amazon Prime Video.

-"The best player between Dembele and Mbappe?
-For me, it's Dembele," said the 26-year-old.

 Muller then replied: "What do you mean, better?
-If he could dribble like Dembele, he would be better too."
+If I could dribble like Dembele, I would be better too."

 Kimmich had the final word, and opted against judging Mbappe before insisting that Dembele is inferior to both Gnabry and Coman - the latter of whom was also present for the debate.

 "If I am asked to choose between Dembele and Gnabry or Coman, I would always take Gnabry or Coman," he said.
-"To be honest, this debate on Dembele p*sses me off."
+"This Dembele discussion p*sses me off!"

 Mbappe & Dembele career records